henrychris/lendsqr-assessment/README.md

 ## Features

-- Create Account: Create a user account
+- Create Account: Create a user account - if the user is not blacklisted
 - Fund Account: Add money to user accounts.
 - Transfer Funds: Transfer money between users securely.
 - Withdraw Funds: Allow users to withdraw money from their accounts.